galex/galex.github.io/_drafts/2017-07-24-Introduction-to-Gradle.md

 ./gradlew tasks
 {% endhighlight %}

 The **Gradle Wrapper** is an executable script that embeds Gradle inside your project.
 That way every project on your computer can have its own Gradle version and you don't have to install every Gradle version directly on your computer.
-Not that you don't have to use a Gradle wrapper but it is considered a good practice to do so.
+Note that you don't **have** to use a Gradle wrapper but it is considered a good practice to do so.

 And the output will look like this: